joshbarry92/barManagementSuite/INSTRUCTIONS.md

 d) Change the background or make a lower res one that is quicker to load

-e)Add a purple SRM for Fruit Ciders
+e)Add a purple SRM for Fruit Ciders (Done 05/05/13)

 Credits